Arm Plyometrics

 - The athlete:

-- holds the medicine ball with both hands at
+- Holds the medicine ball with both hands at

-chest level, elbows pointing out
+chest level, elbows pointing out.

-- leans back at a 45°-degree angle, keeping their abdominals
+- Leans back at a 45°-degree angle, keeping their abdominals

-- passes the medicine ball to their assistant, pushing it off their chest
+- Passes the medicine ball to their assistant, pushing it off their chest

-and ending with your arms straight
+and ending with their arms straight.

 - The assistant catches the medicine ball and allows the medicine ball to come